Using plant patterns to make identification easier in the field.

-Ever since Carl Linnaeus devised his binomial classification system in the 18th Century, we have been actively using plant patterns to attain correct identification.
+Ever since Carl Linnaeus devised his binomial classification system in the 18th Century, we have been actively using plant patterns to get to correct identification.
 Although DNA technology has come to supercede this somewhat, plants people throughout the world still use the floral patterns as a basis for deciding upon the plant family to which a plant belongs.

-This may well lead you to ask the question “what is edible anyway?”
+At some point this may well lead you to ask the question “what is edible anyway?”
 The answer to that question is not as simple as knowing that a plant can be eaten.
 It is as important to know what time of year to harvest, and what stage in its growth development is it at its best for picking.
 A discussion on this can be found here.

-Plant patterns aren’t just what we can see though.
+Plant patterns aren’t just what we can observe though.
 One of the most important plant patterns is often unknowable until we engage our sense of smell.
 Plant chemistry and plant constituents are vital in helping us understand and know plants, It is often the smell of a plant that can be a clinching factor in positively identifying

 The following common plant families are some of what I consider to be the most important for foragers to learn when out and about in the British Isles.